carpentries/docs.carpentries.org/topic_folders/policies/cookie-policy.md

 this through the web browser settings for each web browser you use, on each device you use to access the internet.
-However, if you use your browser settings to block all cookies (including essential cookies) you may not be able to access all or parts of our site.
+However, if you use your browser settings to block all cookies (including essential cookies) you may not be able to access all or parts of our sites.